Seven decades of exploring planetary interiors with rotating convection experiments: Introduction

 In short, the outer core is dynamically very different compared to the mantle or the inner core.
 It is the layer of the Earth that is least accessible through conventional means, in particular, seismology.
 Hence, the outer core is still largely a \emph{``playground''} for mathematicians, numericists, and, importantly, experimentalists.
 This by no means implies that it is all mere speculation or that we should not study the problem.
 Instead, to account for the large uncertainties on the actual conditions in Earth's interior, we need to create models that are rigorously built upon the known principles of mathematics, physics, and most crucially fluid dynamics.
 But as Willis puts it \cite{willis1894}, \emph{"[\ldots] it is less difficult to imitate one of nature's processes than to understand either the imitation or, through it, the original"}.
 In the study of outer core dynamics, it is experiments that most reliably ensure that our understanding is built on firm ground, and shall be the focus of this review.

-We will first discuss briefly the theoretical framework that is used to understand both the laboratory experiments and the planetary core processes these experiments aim to \emph{``imitate''}.
+We first discuss briefly the theoretical framework that is used to understand both the laboratory experiments and the planetary core processes these experiments aim to \emph{``imitate''}.
 Then, we give an overview of the major design principles and their historical development.
 In the main part, we review individual experiments, the challenges involved in experimental endeavours and the engineering strategy to tackle them.
-We shall also see how boldly extrapolating these models to the Earth, and also, other planets encourages further exploration along this path while flagging up its limitations at the same time.
+We shall also see how boldly extrapolating these models to the Earth as well as other planets encourages further exploration along this path while flagging up its limitations at the same time.